hyoungjoojin/notes/content/web-development/sse/_index.md

 # Server-Sent Events

-Server-Sent Events (SSE) is a one-way communication protocol created in 2006 that uses HTTP to send real-time updates from a server to a client.
+Server-Sent Events (SSE) is a uni-directional communication protocol that uses HTTP to send real-time updates from a server to a client.
 SSE is less flexible than WebSockets, but it is easier to implement and integrates well with existing HTTP infrastructure.